KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Join-Windows11-VM-to-Domain.md

    - Open **Settings > System > About**
    - Click **Rename this PC**

-   📸 *Insert screenshot of the "About" page with the rename link.*

 2. Enter the new name: `WS01`

 3. Click **Next**, then **Restart now** when prompted.